-- The white number in a black box is the modifier to the Character's Leadership Rating.
-A value of '-A' means that the character has no Leadership Rating. - 12 The white number in the red box is the modifier to the Character's Troop Quality.
+The blue number is the modifier to the Character's Leadership Rating.
+A value of '-A' means that the character has no Leadership Rating.

+The yellow number is the modifier to the Character's Troop Quality.

-(3) The red number in a white circle is the modifier to the Character's Weapon Skills.
+The red number is the modifier to the Character's Weapon Skills.
 A value of '-A' means that the character may not fire any weapons.